wjkoznarek/du-cybersecurity-bootcamp/Homework/24-Final-Project/DefensiveTemplate.md

 - Vulnerability 3 - CPU Usage Monitor
   - **Patch**: Implement a host-based intrusion prevention system, a common feature on modern anti-virus programs
-  - **Why It Works**: Similar to a network-based IPS, these will perform deep packet analysis to prevent malware from installing or running on the client's computer.
+  - **Why It Works**: Similar to a network-based IPS, these will perform deep packet analysis to prevent malware from installing or running on the client's computer, which may steal computer resources causing the CPU usage to spike.